zach-sousa-dev/CyberPatriot-Docs/Ubuntu.md

 ### 5 Firewall Configuration
 #### 1 Configure UncomplicatedFirewall

+> If nftables or iptables are being used in your environment, please follow the guidance in their respective section and pass-over the guidance in this section.

 1. Ensure ufw is installed (Automated)

 Run the following command to verify that Uncomplicated Firewall (UFW) is installed: